 The extension of the recovery period for the San Clemente Dam Balancing Account for an additional six years by resetting the 20-year amortization period to begin on January 1, 2018 will mitigate the rate impacts customers will experience.

-Cal-Am double-counted the uncollectible costs when it incorporated the costs of uncollectibles in the calculation of the San Clemente Dam revenue requirement, since Cal-Am already added in the uncollectible costs in another section of the Results of Operations model.
+Cal-Am double-counted the uncollectible costs when it incorporated the costs of uncollectibles in the calculation of the San Clemente Dam revenue requirement for the years 2018 and thereafter, since Cal-Am already added in the uncollectible costs in another section of the Results of Operations model.

 Cal-Am recorded $36,701 of costs related to filming releases and catering costs in the San Clemente Dam Balancing Account.